ahaeusser/ahaeusser/README.md

 My work sits at the intersection of analytics, business transformation, and practical implementation: turning complex data and business questions into scalable solutions, clear insights, and better decisions.
 I have worked across consulting, pharma, chemicals, and technology-driven environments, with a particular interest in forecasting systems, planning processes, and analytical products.

-## What I work on
+## Interests

 - 📈 **Time Series Forecasting**
   Forecasting methods, benchmarking, cross-validation, and scalable forecasting workflows

-- 🧠 **Advanced Analytics & Machine Learning**
+- 📊 **Advanced Analytics & Machine Learning**
-  Applied statistics, econometrics, predictive analytics, and practical ML use cases
+  Applied statistics, econometrics, predictive analytics, data visualization, and practical ML use cases

-- 📊 **Data Products & Visualization**
+- 🧠 **Echo State Networks & Reservoir Computing**
-  Building tools, reports, and decision-support solutions that make analytics usable
+  Researching and applying ESNs for time series modeling and forecasting

 - 📦 **R, Python & Open Source**
   Developing analytical workflows and open source software for forecasting and data science